lizzy596/Node_Server_Deconstructed/README.md

     close callbacks: some close callbacks, e.g. socket.on('close', ...).

+Mental Model:

-Users make requests -> what if some user makes a time consuming request -> Reigster CB (these are DB tasks, FS, networks, etc) so the event loop registers the callback, then off loads the task in the background, when the task is complete it rejoins the event loop and executes the callback
+Users make requests -> Now what if some user makes a time consuming request? -> Reigster CB (these are DB tasks, FS, networks, etc) so the event loop registers the callback, then off loads the task in the background, when the task is complete it rejoins the event loop and executes the callback

-setTimeout actions are off loaded and return to the event loop when the callback has completed setInteval processes must be killed, because the callback continues to fire at reqular intevals, this is similar to server.listen, which is an asynchronous and the event loop just continues to listen for requests to come to the server
+-setTimeout actions are off loaded and return to the event loop when the callback has completed -setInteval processes must be killed, because the callback continues to fire at reqular intevals, this is similar to server.listen, which is an asynchronous and the event loop just continues to listen for requests to come to the server

-EVENT DRIVEN PROGRAM
+**EVENT DRIVEN PROGRAM**

--the flow of the program is at least partly determined  by undertaken events (like user events)
+The flow of the program is at least partly determined  by undertaken events (like user events)

 We listen for specific events and register functions that will execute when those events occur